tech-warriors-corporation/mechanize-app/README.md

 ![EncryptedSharedPreferences cover](https://github.com/tech-warriors-corporation/mechanize-app/assets/46814712/abaee20f-f082-4c07-84bc-c9330e7978f1)

+### Wait to try login again
+When you make an email or password mistake on login, you have to wait 10 seconds to try again.
+This delay prevent attacks to our APIs.

 ## Case types
 - The classes should be in _PascalCase_, example: `SnackbarExtensions.kt`;
 - The layouts should be in _snake_case_, example: `search_mechanic.xml`.